broadinstitute/ichorCNA/README.md

 The methodology and probabilistic model are described in:
 Adalsteinsson, Ha, Freeman, et al. Scalable whole-exome sequencing of cell-free DNA reveals high concordance with metastatic tumors.
 (2017) Under review.

-The analysis workflow consists of 3 major tasks:
+The analysis workflow consists of 2 tasks:
+1. GC-content bias correction (using HMMcopy)
-1. Computing read coverage from ULP-WGS
+  a.
+Computing read coverage from ULP-WGS
-2. Data normalization
+  b.
+Data correction and normalization
 3. CNA prediction and estimation of tumor fraction of cfDNA

 ## Contacts